cmactagg/windows-shortcuts/shortcuts.md

 # Chrome
-## Vimium
-To show help - ?
-To copy text
-- / (then type search text) <enter> n|N to go to next|previous occurance
-- v to go to visual mode
-- h|l to select additional letters
-- j|k to select additional lines
-- And can use other vim movement keys
-- y to yank (ie copy)

 open new window - Ctrl + N
 open new tab - Ctrl + T
 open incognito window - Ctrl + Shift + N